Canon G9 X vs Sony A6500

-- Ready to shoot: Has a lens build-in, whereas the A6500 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the A6500 requires a separate lens.

 - More compact: Is smaller (98x58mm vs 120x67mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the A6500).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the A6500).

 - More heavily discounted: Has been on the market for longer (launched in October 2015).

 Arguments in favor of the Sony Alpha A6500:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.